| Who's Paying For Your Fix?A crop-to-cup cost-benefit analysis of your morning pick-me-up

 witness every translated word and watch every stroke of the pen.

+We all quivered with excitement.
 This solidarity and stability to plan for the future is the end

 to which fair trade is a means.
 Price does play a crucial part